sensu/sensu-docs/content/sensu-go/6.7/sensu-plus.md

     {{< figure src="/images/http-source-address_url.png" alt="Retrieve the HTTP Source Address URL" link="/images/http-source-address_url.png" target="_blank" >}}

-### Create Sensu resources

-With your Sumo Logic HTTP Logs and Metrics Source set up, you're ready to configure a Sensu handler, pipeline, and check.
-Follow these instructions to create the Sensu resources:

-- [Create a handler in Sensu][3]
-- [Configure a pipeline][16]
-- [Add a Sensu check][17]

-After you add the check, don't forget to [import Sumo Logic dashboards][18] to view your Sensu data in Sumo Logic.

 ### Import Sumo Logic dashboards

 To view your Sensu observability data in Sumo Logic, you can configure [Sumo Logic dashboards][4] in any way you wish.